Toy breed

 <16 w weekly | 16-32 w biweekly | 32 w+ monthly

-Yorkshire Terrier Weight Chart by Age
+Yorkie Weight Chart in kg and lb by Age

+Yorkshire Terriers are toy dogs, and many healthy adults fall around 4-7 lb (1.8-3.2 kg).
 Use this chart as a planning range, not a race to the smallest size.
 A healthy Yorkie should have steady energy, a comfortable mouth, a coat that does not hide mats, and ribs you can feel without sharpness.

 8 weeks1.2-2.2 lb (0.5-1 kg)1-2 lb (0.45-0.9 kg)